 Aloe Vera and Kidney Disease

-According to a study published in a 2004 edition of the “Indian Journal of Experimental Biology,” aloe vera extracts protected the kidneys of rats from significant degenerative effects associated with type 2 diabetes.
-These degenerative effects were diminished in the kidney tissue of diabetic animals given glibenclamide and aloe leaf gel and pulp extracts.
+According to a study published in a 2004 edition of the "Indian Journal of Experimental Biology," aloe vera extracts protected the kidneys of rats from significant degenerative effects associated with type 2 diabetes.
+These degenerative effects were diminished in the kidney tissue of animals with diabetes given glibenclamide and aloe leaf gel and pulp extracts.

 MedlinePlus warns that high doses of aloe latex have been linked to kidney failure and other serious conditions.
 Aloe gel or juice is the clear substance found in the inner part of the aloe leaf, whereas aloe latex is yellow and comes from just under the plant's skin.
 Some aloe products are made from the whole crushed leaf, so they contain both gel and latex.
 Consult with your primary care physician before supplementing with aloe vera products.

 - “Journal of the American Medical Association”; Prevalence of Chronic Kidney Disease in the United States; J. Coresh et al.; November 2007

 - “Indian Journal of Experimental Biology”; Effect of Aloe Vera (L.) Burm. fil.
 Leaf Gel and Pulp Extracts on Kidney in Type-II Diabetic Rat Models; S. Bolkent et al.; January 2004

 - MedlinePlus: Aloe